Production of The Lord of the Rings film series: Move to New Line

-In one iteration, the film would have opened in medias res with Frodo and Sam near the borders of the Shire.
+In one iteration, the film was to open in medias res with Frodo and Sam near the borders of the Shire.
 Farmer Maggot had a bigger role than in the finished film, and Merry and Pippin only join the quest later.
 Arwen follows the Fellowship to Lorien, and later rejoins them in Rohan after she rescues two refugee children from the Orcs, delivering them to Helm's Deep where a love triangle develops with Eowyn, who delivers a child while fending off Orcs in the Glittering Caves.
 This culminates in her riding to war with Eowyn, who saves her from the Witch-King.

-Many sequences, such as Tom Bombadil, that do not contribute directly to those two plots were left out, although Jackson considered re-incorporating Bombadil by having the Hobbits see his hat across the bush, as well as trying to edit the finished film to suggest that the Bombadil incident happened offscreen.
-The writers also considered adding the Battle of Dale into The Return of the King.
-While he couldn't incorporate the Hunt for Gollum, he toyed with the idea of shooting it after the fact and inserting it into the extended edition, should the film prove a success.

 Much effort was put into creating satisfactory conclusions and making sure exposition did not bog down the pacing.
-Along with new sequences, there are also expansions on elements Tolkien kept ambiguous, such as the battles and the creatures.
-During shooting, the screenplays continued to evolve, in part due to contributions from cast members looking to further explore their characters.
+Along with new sequences, elements that Tolkien kept ambiguous, such as the battles and the creatures, were defined in detail.
+During shooting, the screenplays continued to evolve, in part as cast members explored their characters.

 Production design

 The Lord of the Rings film series began production design in August 1997.
-Peter Jackson required complete realism and plausibility in his vision of Middle-earth, and hired Weta Workshop to create the various pieces of armour, weapons, prosthetics and creatures seen in the trilogy, as well as aged costumes and genuinely weathered sets.
+Desiring complete realism and plausibility in his vision of Middle-earth, Jackson hired Wētā Workshop to create the armour, weapons, prosthetics and monsters seen in the trilogy.

-Pre-visualisation
+Pre-visualization

 Jackson began storyboarding the trilogy with Christian Rivers in August 1997, effectively creating a rough black and white 2-D version of the film.
 Jackson showed excerpts of the "animated" storyboards (filmed images with voices and a temporary soundtrack) to allow potential cast a view of the film's style.

-To plan his visual effects sequences, Jackson also utilized a lipstick camera for the models of sets and computer animatics (learned from Industrial Light & Magic), planning the battle sequences like a real general and giving a sense of direction.
+To plan his visual effects sequences, Jackson used a lipstick camera for the models of sets and computer animatics (learned from Industrial Light & Magic), planning the battle sequences like a real general and giving a sense of direction.
 This often allowed room for him to improvise action sequences, such as the Moria staircase collapse (which was never in any script draft).
-He also bought 40,000 toy soldiers to play with.
-Pre-visualisation would continue throughout production, such as the late addition of the Ents attacking Isengard, and the siege of Minas Tirith in February 2003.
+And he bought 40,000 toy soldiers to help him visualize battle scenes.
+Pre-visualization continued throughout production, such as the late addition of the Ents attacking Isengard, and the siege of Minas Tirith in February 2003.